 - Can you respond to data subject requests?

-The premise is, if you don’t know where your data is, it is impossible to respond to any of those questions and protect personal data adequately.
+If you don’t know where your data is, it is impossible to respond to any of those questions and adequately protect personal data.

-As an organization, you are not only accountable for the data that you know you have but also for personal data hidden across all your systems.
+As an organization, you are accountable for the data you know you have and for personal data hidden across all your systems.

 GDPR requires you to adequately manage personal data you collect, not to mention being able to fulfill your obligations towards individuals, like responding to data subject requests or deleting data you no longer have use for.